turingschool-examples/thought-box-mini-project/README.md

 ### Goals

-The application is similar to IdeaBox, just more original..
-So the goal of this project is to TDD a react application.
+The goal of this mini-project is to TDD a simple react application from the ground up.
+At the end of the day you will have a fully tested version of Ideabox.

+We will be using the testing frameworks `Jest` and `Enyzme` to test each component.

+### Get Started

-We will be using Jest and Enyzme to test each component.
-Start off with the `CreateThought.test.js` First just try and get the first test to pass.
+Start off with the `CreateThought.test.js`.
+Your first task is to get the first test to pass.

-Then move forward to testing and building:
+Once those tests are passing, work through following two files:
 * `thoughtList.test.js`
 * `thoughtCard.test.js`

-Finally test App!
-By now your App component is most likely fully built.
-This is a great opportunity to fully test integration of your application.

-Extension:

-If you've gotten this far, congrats you rule!!
-But wait, theres more.
-Now build out a delete functionality.
-Start by putting a delete button inside your `ThoughtCard` component.
-Good Luck!
+Once those are also passing, continue to build out the app, testing each component as you go.
+Once your `App` component is completely built, finish by writing a full integration test that verifies that the user flow is fully functional.

+**Hint**: A user story would look something like this:

+- As a user, when I am on the root page, I should see a form.
+- And I should be able to enter in a title
+- And I should be able to enter in a body
+- And I can click the Submit button
+- And then I should see a new thought with the expected title and body

+**Extension:**

+* Add a delete button to your `ThoughtCard` component
+* Add a edit button to your `ThoughtCard` component
+* CSS the shit out of it.